dnldd/sumd/README.md

 ./sumdemo --pi=https://127.0.0.1:59374 --sumd=http://127.0.0.1:55650 --rpcuser=user --rpcpass=pass --fail
 ```

-__NB__: sumdemo includes an identity file (`identity.json`).
-This has been included for convenience, identity.json is intended for the example simulated by sumdemo and should not be used in any other contexts.
+__NB__: sumdemo and sumd  an identity file (`identity.json`).
+This has been included for convenience and demonstration purposes only, the identity should not be used in any other contexts.